dvansoye/prompt-portfolio/performSystemsThinkingAnalysis.prompt.md

 - Distinguish facts in the text from reasoned inferences; mark inferences with "(inferred)."
 - If information is missing or ambiguous, state assumptions explicitly.
 - Use plain language; no jargon without definition.
+- Output in markdown format.
+- Ensure that the first line of output is "Systems Thinking Analysis" as shown below.

+# Systems Thinking Analysis

-# Section 1 — System Mapping (Identification of Parts)
+## Section 1 — System Mapping (Identification of Parts)

 1. System boundary and purpose.
 - Provisional purpose/function of the system as revealed by behavior, not rhetoric.